Bia Zaneratto

-Beatriz "Bia" Zaneratto João (born 17 December 1993), sometimes known as just Beatriz or Bia, is a Brazilian professional footballer who plays for Palmeiras and the Brazil national team.
-She participated in the 2011, 2015, and 2019 editions of the FIFA Women's World Cup.
+Beatriz Zaneratto João (born 17 December 1993), known as Bia Zaneratto, just Beatriz, or Bia, is a Brazilian professional footballer who plays as a forward for the Kansas City Current of the National Women's Soccer League (NWSL) and the Brazil women's national team.
+She was part of the national squad at the 2011, 2015, 2019, and 2023 FIFA Women's World Cups.

 Club career

+Hyundai Steel Red Angels

 Bia Zaneratto joined her local team Ferroviária at the age of 13.
 In 2010, she moved to play for reigning Copa Libertadores Femenina champions Santos.
-In February 2013 Bia Zaneratto and her Vitória das Tabocas teammate Thaísinha announced that they had accepted a transfer to South Korean club Incheon Hyundai Steel Red Angels.
+In February 2013, Bia Zaneratto and her Vitória das Tabocas teammate Thaísinha announced that they had accepted a transfer to South Korean club Incheon Hyundai Steel Red Angels.
 With the team, Beatriz has won seven consecutive WK League championships between 2013 and 2019.
 In the 2015 championship, she scored an equalizing goal in the 123rd minute to force the game to penalty shoot-out, where her team prevailed.

+Wuhan Jianghan University

-From 2020 to 2021, she played for Chinese league Wuhan Jianghan University, where she scored seven goals in 9 matches to help them win the 2020 Chinese Women's Super League.
+From 2020 to 2021, she played for Chinese team Wuhan Jianghan University, where she scored seven goals in nine matches to help them win the 2020 Chinese Women's Super League.